AKJK-Internet-32002/32002/windows-apps-src/design/shell/tiles-and-notifications/send-local-toast.md

 // In a real app, these would be initialized with actual data string title = "Andrew sent you a picture";
-string content = "Check this out, Happy Canyon in Utah!";
+string content = "Check this out, The Enchantments in Washington!";
 string image = "http://blogs.msdn.com/cfs-filesystemfile.ashx/__key/communityserver-blogs-components-weblogfiles/00-00-01-71-81-permanent/2727.happycanyon1_5B00_1_5D00_.jpg";
 string logo = "ms-appdata:///local/Andrew.jpg";